Rainchus/Quest64-Recomp/DOCS/fox_lore.md

 From September to December 2024, both ports were developed in parallel, incorporating numerous interpolation and widescreen quality-of-life improvements.
 Initially planned for a December release, with Starship slightly ahead in development, minor refinements continued on the recompiled version.

 December 22, 2024:
-The first version of [STARSHIP] releases.
+The first version of [Starship](https://github.com/HarbourMasters/Starship) releases.

 After careful consideration, I decided to delay the recompiled port release to allow time for features that would set it apart from Starship, such as the modding framework or ray tracing support.

 New Features & Improvements were added throughout 2025 to both ports.

 May 4, 2025:
-The first version of [WISEGUY]’s Modding Framework was released alongside [ZELDA64RECOMP] v1.2.0 and is now ready to be tested with [SF64RECOMP].
+The first version of [Mr-Wiseguy](https://github.com/Mr-Wiseguy)’s Modding Framework was released alongside [Zelda64Recomp](https://github.com/Zelda64Recomp/Zelda64Recomp) v1.2.0 and is now ready to be tested with [Starfox64Recomp](https://github.com/sonicdcer/Starfox64Recomp).

 May 25, 2025:
-The second version of [STARSHIP] was released, introducing many new features and improvements, some of which were also developed and carried over to [SF64RECOMP] for a future release.
+The second version of [Starship](https://github.com/HarbourMasters/Starship) was released, introducing many new features and improvements, some of which were also developed and carried over to [Starfox64Recomp](https://github.com/sonicdcer/Starfox64Recomp) for a future release.